Macroeconomic Spillovers of Weather Shocks across U.S. States: Main results

 \subsection{The role of parameter heterogeneity and disaggregation}

-\textit{A spatial dynamic panel model.} In the GVAR specification parameters are heterogeneous across states.
-To highlight the importance of such heterogeneity, we compare the baseline GVAR results with the estimates of a spatial dynamic model (i.e., a model with both space and time lags), in which all states share the same parameters:
+\textit{A spatial dynamic panel model.} In the GVAR specification, the parameters are heterogeneous across states.
+To highlight the importance of such heterogeneity, we compare the baseline GVAR results with the estimates of a spatial dynamic model (i.e., a model with both space and time lags) in which all states share the same parameters:

-where $\tilde{W_i}$ is a $N$-dimensional vector of trade weights, $p, \gamma, \rho, \beta$ are parameters, $c_i$ denotes state fixed effects and $e_{it}$ is the error term.
-We use a tilde to distinguish the vector of weights on which we rely here from the $2 \times N$ matrix used in \eqref{eq:GVAR_weights}, but the bilateral weights are exactly the same in the two models. \citet{YuLee2008} have developed quasi-maximum likelihood estimators for spatial dynamic panel models of the form \eqref{eq:sdm}.
-In Panel (\textit{a}) of Table \ref{tab:sdm_est}, we report bias-corrected estimates of model \eqref{eq:sdm}, using 1000 iterations of the \citet{YuLee2008} algorithm.
-The coefficient on weather shocks is around $-0.073$ and statistically distinguishable from zero.
+where $\mathbf{\widetilde{W}}_i$ denotes an $N$-dimensional row vector of trade weights, $p, \gamma, \rho, \beta$ are homogeneous scalar parameters, $c_i$ denotes state fixed effects and $e_{it}$ is an error term.
+We use a tilde to distinguish the weight vector employed here from the $2 \times N$ weight matrix used in \eqref{eq:GVAR_weights}, but the bilateral weights are exactly the same in the two models (i.e., $ y_{it}^\ast = \mathbf{\widetilde{W}}_i \mathbf{y}_t$). \citet{YuLee2008} have developed quasi-maximum likelihood estimators for spatial dynamic panel models of the form \eqref{eq:sdm}.
+In panel (\textit{a}) of Table \ref{tab:sdm_est}, we report bias-corrected estimates of model \eqref{eq:sdm}, using the \citet{YuLee2008} method.
+The coefficient on weather shocks is around $-0.074$ and statistically different from zero.

 \FloatBarrier